rstudio/education.rstudio.com/content/blog/2020-05-19-remote-roundup/index.markdown

 [Maëlle Salmon](https://masalmon.eu/), a research software engineer with [ROpenSci](https://ropensci.org/author/ma%C3%ABlle-salmon/) and member of the [RLadies Global team](https://rladies.org/about-us/team/), has been diligently cataloging a treasure trove of knowledge for package developers to ease all steps of the R package development process.
 This project has been [funded by the R Consortium](https://www.r-consortium.org/projects/awarded-projects).

-Check our her work on the R-Hub documentation site: <https://docs.r-hub.io/>
+Check out her work on the R-Hub documentation site: <https://docs.r-hub.io/>

 And related series of blog posts here: <https://blog.r-hub.io/>